SimonStJG/flake8-jira-todo-checker/README.md

 Flake8 plugin to check that:

  1. Every `TODO`, `FIXME`, `QQ` etc comment has a JIRA ID next to it.
- 2. Every JIRA ID refers to a JIRA card which is not closed.
+ 2. Every JIRA ID refers to a JIRA issue which is not closed.

-In other words, this is valid as long as the JIRA card ABC-123 is not closed:
+In other words, this is valid as long as the JIRA issue ABC-123 is not closed:

 ```
 def hacky_function():